 If you enjoy learning about meditation and Tibetan Buddhism via Khenpo Sherab Sangpo’s online teachings, please make a donation to support us.
-We are a 100% volunteer-staffed, non-profit organization that relies on our donors for support to make Khenpo’s teachings possible.
+We are a 100% volunteer-staffed, non-profit organization that relies on our donors to make Khenpo’s teachings possible.
 Thank you for your generosity and kindness!

 - Sit down in whatever position suits you the best.

-- You should practice in short periods frequently.
+- Practice in short periods frequently.

-- Keep your meditation practice simple and natural, don’t make it complicated.
+- Keep your meditation practice simple and natural.
+Don’t make it complicated.